Admissions tests

 UK admissions test prep

 Most competitive UK university courses now require an admissions test alongside A-level grades.
-The landscape shifts year-to-year — BMAT was discontinued in 2024, ESAT replaced earlier Cambridge tests in 2024, the suite at Oxford is regularly updated.
+The landscape shifts year-to-year.
+BMAT was discontinued in 2024, ESAT replaced earlier Cambridge tests in 2024, and Oxford retired its own bespoke suite (MAT, HAT, MLAT, TSA, and others) in favour of the UAT-UK tests from the 2026 cycle.
 Verify current requirements against the specific universities.

 Why admissions tests exist